OpenRCT2/OpenScenarios/README.md

 difficulty is set correctly

-Licence is TBD, Please see [#2](https://github.com/PFCKrutonium/OpenRCT2-OpenScenarios/issues/2) for Discussion.
+~~Licence is TBD, Please see [#2](https://github.com/PFCKrutonium/OpenRCT2-OpenScenarios/issues/2) for Discussion.~~

+Licence for now is CC, unless someone has a reason for it not to be.
+Once work begins, it will no longer be easily changable.